 Many of the emulators replicate aperture grille CRTs, so if you find that these shaders don't look a damn thing like your old TV, it's likely you owned a mask-style CRT.
 So, without further ado, let's look at the best CRT filters/shaders for emulators.

 CRT-Royale is the common choice among all the emulators.
-It has a wide array of configuration settings that you can play with to attain the exact color and shading of your old television.
+It has a wide array of configuration settings that you can play with to attain the exact colour and shading of your old television.

 As it is a large and complex shader, discrete Nvidia or AMD video cards are required to run this filter.
 Also, your monitor should have at least 1440p of resolution to get a decent level of detail for slot mask emulation, though 4K (2160p) or higher resolutions are recommended.